-The bride and groom agree that one of their favorite parts of the reception was cutting into (and then eating) their wedding cake, which was honey-lavender flavored and made by Wild West Bakery with honey the couple had harvested themselves.
+The bride and groom agree that one of their favorite parts of the reception was cutting into (and then eating) their wedding cake, which was honey-lavender flavored and made by Lady in the Wild West with honey the couple had harvested themselves.

 After the wedding weekend, the couple headed back to California for a mini moon at Ventana in Big Sur.
 They'll head to Tuscany in the fall for a full honeymoon.